NASCAR bet more than $1 million to bring cars into Coliseum

+So the drivers showed up Friday to get a first look at the smallest track most will have ever raced on.
+At a quarter mile, the transformed Coliseum is almost half the size of Bristol or Martinsville, which both measure at just over a half-mile and NASCAR’s smallest venues on the Cup schedule.

-LOS ANGELES (AP) — The first time Eric Garcetti learned NASCAR was hoping to open the year at the Coliseum one week ahead of the Super Bowl, the Los Angeles Mayor couldn’t grasp the idea.
+Los Angeles Mayor Eric Garcetti also dropped by to see the show that precedes next week’s Super Bowl.
+When the idea of a race at the Coliseum was first broached, Garcetti couldn’t grasp the idea.

-“I was like, ‘You’ve got to be kidding me.
+”I was like, ‘You’ve got to be kidding me.
 Where?
-Like, outside the Coliseum?’”
-Garcetti told The Associated Press on Thursday after he’d toured the iconic stadium.
-“My first thought, it was going to be around the Coliseum.
+Like, outside the Coliseum?”’
+Garcetti told The Associated Press after touring the iconic stadium. ”My first thought – it was going to be around the Coliseum.
 Now when you see it, you realize they pulled off a miracle.”

-The Coliseum on Sunday night will host the exhibition Busch Clash Lighton a temporary quarter-mile track built over USC’s football field.
-The idea seemed outrageous when NASCAR first floated the event, maybe even impossible.
+The track was built over USC’s football field, and Coliseum general manager Joe Furin conceded the grass that’s been covered by asphalt is now dead.
+But Furin also noted that when NASCAR broke ground on the track in December, it happened to fall on the 100th anniversary of the groundbreaking for the Coliseum.

+”The NASCAR event is completely out of the box,” said Furin, ”but it is absolutely a worthy event.”

-The Clash has been held at Daytona International Speedway every year since its 1979 inception, a made-for-TV event considered a tune-up for the season-opening Daytona 500.
+The Clash has been held at Daytona International Speedway every year since its 1979 inception when the made-for-TV event was created as a tune-up for the season-opening Daytona 500.
 But Ben Kennedy, the 30-year-old great-grandson of NASCAR’s founder, is now the senior vice president of strategy and innovation, and he’s unafraid to break from the same old way his family has always run the show.

 The idea came with a hefty price tag; $1 million was initially budgeted for the project, but NASCAR ultimately spent ”significantly more” to stage the two-day event, said Steve O’Donnell, NASCAR executive vice president and chief racing development officer.